How long does it take to complete this degree?

 I want to complete this program as a full-time student, is this possible?

 Yes.
 The JHU ESP program is designed as a part-time program with the majority of our students taking 1-2 courses per semester while working full or part-time.
 However, it is possible to complete the program in an accelerated format if you prefer.
+Because we offer courses in the Fall, Spring, and Summer semesters, this means the program can be completed in a little over a year.
 Please do note that all courses are offered either in the evening or online only.
 There are no day-time courses.

-Where are the course taught in the ESP program?
+Where are the courses taught in the ESP program?

 Most of our on-site classes are offered at the JHU Washington DC Center and in an online format.
 There is a limited selection of courses available at the Homewood campus in Baltimore.
 All on-site classes are offered in the evening to accommodate faculty and student working schedules.
 Some courses are offered off-site as intensive field-experiences (2-3 weeks).